 "Doug the tutor made the course and the modules easy to understand and helped with tasks" - Ross 14/03/2016 MOD1

 We stock books in our Gatwick & Warrington centres.
 We can offer all 4 books for just £150 to be picked up in centre.
-We can also supply books for central London courses if you call us in advance to purchase the books.
-They can then be put aside for you to collect on the first day of your course.
-To buy books please call 01293 529777 or 0800 856 4448 or visit the links below and purchase directly from Amazon:
+We can also supply books for central London courses if you call us in advance to purchase them.
+To buy books please call 01293 529777 or 0800 856 4448 or alternatively you can visit the links below and purchase directly from Amazon:

 What does the bronze course allow me to do ?